-Throughout the yearlong internship experience, the student should prepare the following documents for inclusion in the electronic portfolio to be reviewed by both the Site Supervisor and DePaul Supervisor:
+Throughout the yearlong internship experience, the student should prepare the following documents for inclusion in their electronic portfolio (housed in D2L AS 604) to be reviewed by both the Site Supervisor and DePaul Supervisor:

-- 1. An hourly log of activities, their role in the activity (participating/leading) and time spent on task during the internship. - 2.
+- 1. An hourly log of activities, their role in the activity (participating/leading) and time spent on task during the internship, the Standard(s) met, and a brief reflection on the activity. - 2.
 A collection of artifacts of their work during each quarter. - 3.
-Prepare a reflective, self-evaluation of your learning experience during each of the ten weeks.
+A reflective, self-evaluation of the learning experience in preparation for the final evaluation.

 The Site Supervisor and DePaul Supervisor will meet to discuss the intern's progress, making use of the university rubrics.
 They will determine whether the student has "met" or "not met" the competencies set forth in the Illinois Administrative Code (23 Administrative Code 30 Section 30.45, Assessment of the Internship) based on the list of required tasks and whether they are "approaching" or have "met" or "exceeded" the NELP Standards that are set forth in the internship guide.
 If the Site Supervisor and DePaul Supervisor identify any serious concerns, the DePaul Supervisor will contact the EdL Internship Director as soon as possible to inform them of the concerns.
 The DePaul Supervisor and Site Supervisor meet with the intern to discuss the evaluation and critique the experience.
-If serious concerns are raised in the evaluation or the interview process, the intern will be asked to meet with the EdL Internship Director to develop a plan of remediation.
+If serious concerns are raised in the evaluation or the interview process, the intern will be asked to meet with the EdL Internship Coordinator to develop a plan of remediation.